-In the spirit of academic freedom and respect for the dignity of each person, students will honor the right of others to have an environment free of conduct that unreasonably interferes, hinders, or otherwise denies another a suitable working or learning environment.
-Members of the College community should refrain from harassing others or creating an environment that denies others a suitable working or educational environment.
+In the spirit of academic freedom and respect for the dignity of each person, students must honor the right of others to have an environment free of conduct that unreasonably interferes, hinders, or otherwise denies another a suitable working or learning environment.
+Members of the College community must refrain from harassing others or creating an environment that denies others a suitable working or educational environment.

-Harassment may be defined as any actions, threats, gestures, and/or words-whether physical, verbal or electronic, written or video-directed toward another person, which have the purpose or which tend to incite a breach of the peace, create a hostile environment, or cause emotional distress to that person because of the humiliating, degrading, intimidating, insulting, coercive, ridiculing, and/or alarming nature of the conduct.
-It frequently, but not always, involves a pattern of conduct.
+Harassment is any action, threat, gesture, and/or word-whether physical, verbal or electronic, written or video-directed toward another person, which have the purpose or which tend to incite a breach of the peace, create a hostile environment, or cause emotional distress to that person because of the humiliating, degrading, intimidating, insulting, coercive, ridiculing, and/or alarming nature of the conduct.
+Harassment frequently, but not always, involves a pattern of conduct.